karan1505/CS594-Homework1/README.md

+# CS 594 - Homework 1 Execution

+Follow the instructions below to run moments

+# Install the Following Packages Using Pip Install:

+azure-cognitiveservices-vision-computervision, Flask, python-dotenv

+# Env File

+Add .env file with AZURE_VISION_ENDPOINT and AZURE_VISION_KEY, Utilize Azure services to sign up for a Computer Vision API key and endpoint to be used, place the ENV file in Moments Folder

+# Upload file: Deliverables Features Confirmation

+First, Upload a photo using the plus icon, after uploading;

+Feature One: Go back to home page, select the photo you uploaded, the photo should now have an auto generated description.
+Alternatively, you can press F12 and use the alt text given in the <> image tags for your description.

+Feature Two: Check the tags of your image, type the tag in the search bar and navigate to tags, you should see your image there

+# Regular Setup

 # Moments

 A photo sharing social networking app built with Python and Flask.
-The example application for the book *[Python Web Development with Flask (2nd edition)](https://helloflask.com/en/book/4)* (《[Flask Web 开发实战（第 2 版）](https://helloflask.com/book/4)》).
+The example application for the book _[Python Web Development with Flask (2nd edition)](https://helloflask.com/en/book/4)_ (《[Flask Web 开发实战（第 2 版）](https://helloflask.com/book/4)》).

 Demo: http://moments.helloflask.com